Markestic

 4.1.
 The Parties shall cooperate with each other in the implementation of the Services and in the implementation of the concepts.

 4.2.
-The Parties shall mutually inform each other of any circumstances preventing the performance of the Framework Contract and the Specific Assignments.
+The Parties shall mutually inform each other of any circumstances preventing the performance of the Framework Contract and the Individual Orders.

 4.3.
 The Parties shall endeavour to respond to each other’s questions and messages within 24 hours, but no later than 3 (i.e. three) working days, in order to ensure effective communication.